 LG’s V-series has changed a lot over the years.
 With the V10 and V20, LG set out to create phones that appealed to power-users and photography nuts — offering removable batteries, high-quality headphone jacks, and powerful camera features.
 The V30 and V40 shook things up, opting for a premium glass/metal design and aiming for a more mainstream market.

 The LG G7 ThinQ may not excite you in terms of design, but its robust set of features certainly will.
 What makes it even more attractive is Best Buy’s $300 discount, dropping its price to a healthier $450.

 If you’re looking for a decent phone with high-end specs and don’t want to break the bank, look no more: LG’s latest flagship just dropped to $500 on Amazon, which is a very reasonable price given its internals.
 Since the handset was selling for $850 when it came out in April, the $350 markdown in such a short time is quite impressive.

-The device features a 6.1″ AMOLED display, 128GB of internal storage, 6GB of RAM, and is powered by a Snapdragon 855 SoC.
+Despite this seemingly low price, the G8 remains a high-end device, and as such has respectable components, including a 6.1″ AMOLED display, 128GB of internal storage, 6GB of RAM, and a Snapdragon 855 processor.
 Read More